-In the first years of the church’s ownership of the hotel there were several deaths among members (Moonies), some by accident probably due to lacking safety standards, such as when at least one Moonie fell into an elevator shaft, and others by suicide when some jumped out of windows on the higher floors.
+In the first years of the church’s ownership of the hotel there were a few deaths among members (Moonies), some by accident probably due to lacking safety standards, such as when at least one Moonie fell into an elevator shaft, and others by suicide when one or two jumped out of windows on the higher floors.

 The first issue of the paper was due to come out on the last day of 1976 and it seemed like an enormous amount of work to put it together.
 But then, of course, once it came out we would have to prepare the next day’s paper, and the next, and so on…

 I was first assigned to the National Department dealing with US American news.
 My direct superior was a very attractive young woman (sister – in the Moonies we called each other brother and sister) named J. S.